 Getting More Out of Basecamp

 Basecamp is an excellent tool for collaborating with a wide range of role players on a project.
-Whether a designer, non-technical subject matter expert, or a coder, basecamp can provide a ton of value as a platform for inter-team communication.
+Whether a designer, a non-technical subject matter expert, or a coder, basecamp can provide a ton of value as a platform for inter-team communication.

 Iterative Mode

-You can use basecamp to run your projects in an agile way, using todo lists to represent your iterations and then running todos as individual stories.
+You can use Basecamp to run your projects in an agile way, using to-do lists to represent your iterations and then running todos as individual stories.
 This is great since you can adjust the assignments and communicate with the client in a very non-intimidating and simple way.
-Certainly there are other tools out there that map to an agile process quite a bit more closely, but the trade off can be alienating the very clients you need to interact with.
+Certainly, there are other tools out there that map to an agile process quite a bit more closely, but the trade-off can be alienating the very clients you need to interact with.In this phase, I like to map todo lists in the following way:

-- todo list => iteration
+• todo list => iteration

-- todo => story in the iteration
+• todo => story in the iteration

 Scoping Mode

-Additionally, Basecamp is great at the begining as you develop the roadmap too.
-In an ideal scenario, before any project has begun, user stories are well defined by the product owner.
-Their job is to identify what the needs are for a Minimal Viable Product (MVP).
-But knowing what may or may not fall into a MVP is not always an easy task.
-Time must be put in to define all the stories at a high level so that a roadmap can be facilitated.
-Of course this path is subject to change and accomidating that is what makes agile processes such a good fit.
+Additionally, Basecamp is great at the beginning as you develop the roadmap, too.
+In an ideal scenario, before any project has begun, user stories are well-defined by the product owner.
+They identify the needs for a Minimal Viable Product (MVP).
+But knowing what may or may not fall into an MVP is not always easy.
+Time must be put in to define all the stories at a high level to facilitate a roadmap.
+Of course, this path is subject to change, and accommodating that is what makes agile processes such a good fit.To answer the questions of cost and schedule, you can use Basecamp to create these Product Backlog Items (PBIs).
+There are ways to decompose your functionality into themes that help break the functionality into modular areas.In this phase, I like to map todo lists in the following way:

-- todo list => theme
+• todo list => theme

-- todo => story in the theme
+• todo => story in the theme

 Estimates